 We don’t see trust as a feat of strength.
 It’s a basic principle for us, and this philosophy has worked very well for the past 20 years.
 It’s comparable to any relationship; if you have any doubts, the end is inevitable.
 After all, you can’t actively or spontaneously prove that you deserve trust, can you?

-If you have to list a few factors that have been the biggest asset to your organisation, what would they be and why?
+If you have to list a few factors that have been the biggest asset to your organization, what would they be and why?

 Where do you see you and your company a couple of years from now?